onefishy/onefishy.github.io/advising.md

 title: Advising
 ---

-I advise students enrolled in the IACS Master's programs, theses students (undergraduate and masters), and research students (undergraduate and graduate).
+I advise students enrolled in SEAS Master's programs in Data Science and Computational Science & Engineering, theses students (undergraduate, masters and PhD), and research students (undergraduate and graduate).
 I am also happy to provide mentorship or support to students in the broader SEAS community.
 Students can find me through the following channels.

 0. Research Advising
   - If you are interested in research supervision please email me or drop by an Open Office Hour.